kuzzleio/documentation-old/src/sdk-reference/security/search-users.md

       }

-      // users.getTotal() returns the number of matched users, regardless of pagination users.getTotal();
+      // Total number of profiles, regardless of pagination long total = users.getTotal();

+      // Available only if a "scroll" option has been provided String scrollId = users.getScroll()
     }

     @Override